- ABOUT SPO

 - THE FOUNDATION

-Meanwhile, apart from traditional concert hall venues, the SPO performs a wide range of public concerts and is deeply involved in the everyday lives of Seoul citizens.
-Large-scale outdoor concerts such as the Neighborhood Concerts in hospitals, prisons, local community centers and other diverse places, the Children’s Day Celebration Concert at the Seoul Children’s Grand Park, and the Riverside Concert at the side of the Hangang River, are all greatly loved by people from all walks of life in the bustling metropolis.
+Apart from traditional concert hall venues, the SPO performs a wide range of public concerts and is deeply involved in the everyday lives of Seoul citizens.
+Large-scale outdoor concerts such as the Riverside Concert at the side of the Han River, and Korea’s National Liberation Day Concert and the Neighborhood Concerts in hospitals, prisons, local community centers and other diverse places, are all greatly loved by people from all walks of life in the bustling metropolis.

-Furthermore, SPO also provides customized education programs such as the Neighborhood Art School for children, Pre-concert Lecture for adult audiences, Conducting Masterclass for young conductors, Composition Masterclass for composition majors, and Baty Brass Academy for future brass players.
+The SPO runs programs for all ages from concerts for kids and ‘Inside Orchestra’to pre-concert lectures for grown-ups.
+The SPO also provides conducting & orchestra master classes.
 They are all part of the orchestra's vision to expand its future audience base as well as to develop and nurture young artists on a long-term basis.

 Furthermore, the SPO is taking leading role in making cultural experience available to as many people as possible by supporting the disabled and culturally isolated citizens, cooperation with cultural institutions locally and internationally.